edinburgh-napier/set09121/lectures/lecture1.md

   <div style="float: left; width:60%">
     <p>Beginning Math and Physics for Game Programmers.
 Wendy Stahler.</p>
     <p>A basic book really, but if your maths is not great this should give you enough to solve common problems.</p>
-    <p>Anyone with a reasonable grasp of "games" maths should instead look towards...</p>
+    <p>Anyone with a reasonable grasp of "games" maths should instead look towards...
+(See Reading list)</p>
   </div>
   <div>
     <img src="assets/images/basic_math_book.jpg" alt="book" style="float: right;  width:30%">